GiorgosDrog/diploma_thesis_motion_synthesis/README.md

 Also you can use the Synthesis method if you choose <b> Synthesis </b> To train the categories model choose <b> categories </b>
 To generate results of the categories model choose <b> Evaluate categories </b>

+<H3>Blender scripts<H3>
+The script LBS.py generates the bone and the mesh vertices of all the motions.
+The script Visualize_mesh.py gives us the opportunity to visualize all the genereted mesh.